ankitk21/ankitk21/README.md

-- 👋 Hi, I’m @ankitk21
+- <b> 👋 Hi, I’m Ankit Karmakar </b>
-- 👀 I’m interested in ...
+- 👀 I’m looking for an oppurtunity as a Data Analyst
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing Full Stack Data Analytics course from iNeuron.ai
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+- email: ankitkarmakar34@gmail.com
+- linkedin: www.linkedin.com/in/ankitk21

 <!---
 ankitk21/ankitk21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.